kandev/postfix/README.md

 * OpenDKIM signing
 * IMAP with STARTTLS encryption
 * SMTP with STARTTLS encryption
-* Letsencrypt SSL certificat with autorenew
+* Letsencrypt SSL certificate with autorenew
 * Blacklists for spam filtering

 ## Installation ##